Diabetes and Your Feet

 Everyone has heard of or knows someone that has lost all or part of their feet or legs to diabetes somehow.
 Well I’d like to break it down for you a little to make it easier to understand.

-There are several different ways Diabetes affects your feet including but not always, not having normal feeling in your feet (neuropathy, neu-rop-a-thy) which can be a problem if you try to trim your nails.
-Building up calluses which is the number one cause of diabetic ulcers and decreased blood flow to the feet which leads to gangrene or rotting off of your feet.
+There are several different ways diabetes affects your feet, including (but not limited to) lacking normal feeling in your feet (neuropathy, see next paragraph), pre-ulcerative calluses, which are the number one cause of diabetic ulcers, and decreased blood flow to the feet, which can lead to gangrene.

 Neuropathy (neu-rop-a-thy) occurs when you lose the feeling in your feet.
-The inability to tell if something is hot or cold, sharp or dull or light touch.
-It doesn’t happen to everyone with diabeties however.
+The inability to tell if something is hot or cold, sharp or dull, etc. It doesn’t happen to everyone with diabetes however.
 People will sometimes experience feelings such as my feet are burning up, or ice cold both when they are normal temperature when someone else touches them.
 They may feel like feet are being electrically shocked or stinging when in reality they are not doing either.
 It’s a false signal your nerves are sending to your brain which makes you say it is happening.
 Again, it doesn’t happen to everyone.

 Calluses on the bottom of the feet are by far the number one reason people develop sores, also called diabetic ulcers on people with diabetes.
 What happens is the feet begin to develop areas of higher pressure.
 The repetition of walking on these areas of higher pressure causes the body to respond by building up thicker skin over these areas so the bones that are causing this higher pressure don’t push through the skin.
-It’s the same as swinging an axe all day cutting wood calluses develop on the hands.
-If the thick skin is allowed to get too thick it puts too much pressure on the young, new, constantly deividing cells at the bottom of the callus.
-This excess pressure results in the tissue starts to break down and it begins to bleed under the callus.
+It’s the same as swinging an ax all day cutting wood: calluses develop on the hands.
+If the thick skin is allowed to get too thick, it puts too much pressure on the young, new, constantly dividing cells at the bottom of the callus.
+This excess pressure results in the tissue starting to break down and it begins to bleed under the callus.
 A sore is beginning and the only indication will be small black spots seen in the callus.
-The black spots are blood, it’s bleeding.
+The black spots are blood; it’s bleeding!
 If unchecked, the bleeding continues and eventually the callus is completely separated and will fall off in the socks or in the bed at night.
-At that point it’s a full fledged sore or diabetic ulcer same thing on a diabetic.
+At that point it’s a full fledged sore or diabetic ulcer.

 Sores or diabetic ulcers are very difficult to heal on the bottom of the foot.
 This is because walking or standing causes a shearing affect on the skin which prevents the skin from sliding over from the sides and covering the wound.
 The gold standard for healing a diabetic ulcer is strict non weight bearing.
-Well how do you get to the bathroom without walking hop, crawl.
+Well, how do you get to the bathroom without walking, hopping, or crawling?
 Most people continue to walk on the sores.
 In some cases the sores get infected which sometimes leads to the unfortunate horror stories we’ve all heard.

 Calluses are the reason for diabetic shoes.
 Diabetic shoes are good shoes, but the key is the insert inside the shoes.
 They are made of special materials that just by wearing them everyday they begin to equalize the plantar pressures and eliminate or significantly decrease callus formation.